 Wearable Technology Market Analysis

-The wearable technology market is expected to register a CAGR of 17.6% over the forecast period.
 Wearable technology has evolved owing to the emergence of MEMS sensors.
 Incorporating these sensors into a dedicated wearable device is driven by the impact of smartphones being used daily on the GPS or the IMU (consisting of an accelerometer, gyroscope, and magnetometer).
 These have helped the fitness-tracking wearable monitor body activities using these sensors.

-- Amazon is already making attempts, and new competitors are anticipated in the upcoming years and beyond.
+- Furthermore, Amazon is already making attempts, and new competitors are anticipated in the upcoming years and beyond.
 The existing companies in the wearables market are likely to face intense rivalry due to Amazon's arrival.
 According to reports, the Amazon earphones, a product of Lab126, Amazon's hardware division, offer gesture controls for answering calls and changing the music.
 However, as the technological capabilities of smart wearables advance, the complexity and data security issues are likely to become more of a barrier to industry expansion.
 Still, ongoing research in the field of smart wearables should make it possible to solve these problems in the coming years.

 Wearable Technology Market Trends